ibm-cloud-docs/cloud-activity-tracker/how-to/manage-events-ui/launch_kibana.md

     The **ActivityTracker_Account_Dashboard_in_24h** dashboard loads with a time filter set to the last 24 hours.

-##  Navigating to Kibana from a web browser
+##  Opening Kibana from a web browser
 {: #launch_Kibana_from_browser}

 Complete the following steps to launch Kibana from a browser: